Börse Stuttgart

 Börse Stuttgart is the sixth largest exchange group in Europe.
 It has strategic pillars in the capital markets business as well as in the digital and cryptocurrency business.
-Börse Stuttgart Group employs around 700 people at its locations in Stuttgart, Berlin, Frankfurt, Ljubljana, Milan, Stockholm, and Zürich and holds a total of 16 licences from regulatory authorities in Germany, Sweden and Switzerland.
+Börse Stuttgart Group employs around 700 people at its locations in Stuttgart, Berlin, Frankfurt, Ljubljana, Milan, Madrid, Stockholm, and Zürich and holds a total of 18 licences from regulatory authorities in Germany, Sweden and Switzerland.